sanger640/ME597_students/README.md

 - Declare ros2 domain: export ROS_DOMAIN_ID=X (X being the number of your robot)

 ## Part 3 - Map aquisition (5 marks)
-Check the [List of groups](https://uofwaterloo-my.sharepoint.com/:x:/g/personal/y526hu_uwaterloo_ca/Ea4EkpcchnhMki8bDj3RWygBWgvsYDx4HV4QvirBCZQdzQ?e=vS0vna) Excel sheet to see which entrance of the maze you have been assigned to and the time slots reserved for your group.
-There is a robot at each entrance.
-Use the robot at the entrance assigned to your group.

-**Please try to finish within your allocated time.**

-**NOTE: do not move the dock, do not change the positioning of the robots, this is important to be able to use your map later on.**

 Undock the robot, put the robot in the entrance marked for you, and reset the odometry, and then acquire the map as you did in LAB-1 and save it as room for use in the planning.